 \section{Conclusion}

-This paper introduced Quality Diversity through Human Feedback (QDHF), which expands the reach of QD algorithms through leveraging human feedback to infer measures of diversity.
-Our empirical results show that QDHF outperforms current QD methods that aim at automatic diversity discovery, and compares well to QD that utilizes human-designed diversity metrics.
-In particular, applying QDHF in a latent space illumination task shows that QDHF substantially enhances the diversity of images generated by a latent diffusion text-to-image model.
-Furthermore, we provide an analysis of QDHF's data efficiency and of the quality of the diversity metrics it learns.
-For future work, we aim to apply QDHF in more challenging RL and open-ended learning tasks, with the hope of demonstrating QDHF's scalability and effectiveness.
+This paper introduces Quality Diversity through Human Feedback (QDHF), which expands the reach of QD by leveraging human feedback to effectively derive diversity metrics.
+Empirical results show that QDHF outperforms current unsupervised diversity discovery methods, and compares well to standard QD that uses manually crafted diversity metrics.
+In particular, applying QDHF in an open-ended generative task substantially enhances the diversity of text-to-image generations.
+We provide an analysis of QDHF's scalability, robustness, and the quality of diversity metrics learned.
+Future work will focus on applying QDHF to more challenging tasks in complex and open-ended environments.